Reverse Mortgage: How Does It Work?

 Cons of a Reverse Mortgage

 To determine whether an HECM is the right solution for you, you should understand the challenges that come along with this kind of loan.
-Here are some disadvantages to expect with a reverse mortgage:

 - Higher fees: Fees might be higher than with a traditional mortgage.